 - norms for %bodyfat levels for athletes and the general population.

-- another body composition test using girths is the Waist to Hip Ratio
+- Other body composition tests using girths are the Waist to Hip Ratio, Waist to Height Ratio

 - About body composition tests